tamrachan/news-scraper-analyser/README.md

 2. Analysing the data (`add_summaries.py`)
 To collect and analyse the data, use `main.py`.

+In Part 1, the websites are attempted to be web-scraped by newspaper3k (Python library).
+However, if no data is found, BeautifulSoup then attempts to web scrape as a back up.
+In the config file, i.e. `collect_example.ini`, newspaper3k only uses the 'homepage' and 'article_link_selector' entries - the other entries are for BeautifulSoup.

 ## How to run
 Below are instructions on how to use run the news scraper analyser.